tupekuhvnkl123/books/README.md

 ## Features

+> 💡 **Best viewed on mobile** – The application is optimized for mobile use and provides a smoother experience on phones.

 - **Real Database Integration**: Uses MongoDB for data storage.
 - **Payment Demo**: Integrated with Stripe for payment simulation.
   Use test card number: `4242 4242 4242 4242` with any valid future expiry date and CVC.
 - **Image Upload**: Integrated with Cloudinary for image hosting.
 - **User Authentication**: Includes role-based access for admin and regular users.
+- **PWA Support**: The app can be installed on your mobile device's home screen for a native app-like experience.

 ## Demo Users
 You can log in with the following credentials: